-Do thorough research to identify as many suppliers of the products or services you need then narrow them down to one or more suppliers you can depend on.
+Do thorough research to identify as many suppliers of the products or services you need and then narrow them down to one or more suppliers you can depend on.
 If the product is very important to your company, you may need more than one supplier to ensure an uninterrupted supply chain.

 Duotech in your supply chain

-For over 34 years, Duotech has solved the engineering, reverse engineering, repair and re-manufacturing problems of military and civilian agencies, as well as aerospace and commercial users of electronic and electromechanical equipment.
+For over 34 years, Duotech has solved the engineering, reverse engineering, repair, and re-manufacturing problems of military and civilian agencies, as well as aerospace and commercial users of electronic and electromechanical equipment.

 Duotech provides high-quality services to assist our customers in keeping major programs operating on schedule and within budget costs.
 Available today at competitive prices, we deliver on shorter schedules than our competitors and, most importantly, higher quality to meet our customer’s requirements.